4 Things to Know About the FAFSA

 But submitting your FAFSA as soon as possible isn’t only about the deadlines and having the best shot at aid programs.
 The earlier you submit your application, the more time you will have to determine what funding gaps may still exist and to create a plan for paying for your education.
 Do not let yourself end up in a situation where the new semester is just around the corner and you feel like you’re scrambling to figure out what programs you might be eligible for.

-Errors on your FAFSA can create big headaches and put your eligibility for scholarships, grants, and loans at risk.
+Errors on your FAFSA can cause big headaches and put your eligibility for scholarships, grants, and loans at risk.
 While some questions and fields may seem straightforward, there are some fairly strict definitions for many terms that can easily trip up applicants.
-Especially when responding to questions about parents and legal guardians, household size, household income and tax information, and net worth, be sure to read all instructions carefully and try not to rush through the forms.
+Especially when you’re responding to questions about parents and legal guardians, household size, household income and tax information, and net worth, be sure to read all instructions carefully and try not to rush through the forms.
 In particular, for students who are legally considered dependents (by Congress, which may not be the same as the dependency filed with the IRS), there will be some questions about your own information and others about your parent or legal guardian.
-Do not accidentally confuse the two.
+Make sure not to accidentally confuse the two.

 You should also be sure to add each potential school you are interested in attending.
 The application allows students to include up to ten prospective schools, though the FSA office provides an option to add additional schools once your FAFSA has been submitted if you are considering more than ten possible colleges.
 And lastly, don’t forget to sign the FAFSA with your FSA ID before filing!